positively-charged/bcc/doc/details.md

 }
 ```

-You can get the index of the element or character.
-Declare a variable before the value variable,
+You can declare another variable before the `value` variable.
+This variable is called the `key` variable.
+The `key` variable will contain the index of the array element or string character:

 ```
 script "Main" open {